Dani-Mora/UPCTwitter-social-data-set/README.md

 ################# License and contact #############################
 ###################################################################

 We are not responsible for the content shared by the picture's owner though we tried to remove all those images that could be offensive.
-Please, if you encounter any image that you think should be deleted from the data set please email here: daniel.mora.checa@gmail.com \n
+Please, if you encounter any image that you think should be deleted from the data set please email here: daniel.mora.checa@gmail.com

 This data set is published under GPL license.

+Work done by Daniel mora de Checa and Rubèn Tous.